hulleyrob/CryptoPriceComparison/README.md

 Inspired by what i saw at https://itnext.io/create-beautiful-cryptocurrency-graphs-in-python-bec7b9cbc21a

-I create this to do a relative comparison between coins that im interested in.
+I created this to do a relative comparison between coins that im interested in.

 Maybe this can be useful for someone else looking to do the same.